NickPulsone/LFD_Canal_Surface_Pkg/README.md

-Maintained by Nick Pulsone, University of Massachusetts Lowell (Nicholas_Pulsone@student.uml.edu) Based on "Encoding Demonstrations and Learning New Trajectories using Canal Surfaces" by S. Reza Ahmadzadeh and Sonia Chernova (2016), Georgia Tech
+Maintained by Nick Pulsone, University of Massachusetts Lowell (Nicholas_Pulsone@student.uml.edu) Based on "Encoding Demonstrations and Learning New Trajectories using Canal Surfaces" by S. Reza Ahmadzadeh and Sonia Chernova (2016), Georgia Tech.

 The package currently operates as a demo for a simulated UR-5e robot.